-In the Lamp sector, regulations defining a number of requirements for ecodesign actions applicable to incandescent and compact fluorescent lamps for example, have already been in place for many years.
-Manufacturers have implemented a number of energy-efficiency measures (including LED technology) on an ongoing basis, to reduce the energy consumption of lamps during their use.
+In the SFE sector, ecodesign requirements have already been in place for several years, notably through eco-modulation.
 More recently, French and European initiatives have focused on optimising material efficiency, which means working on the constituent materials of a product and the way they are arranged: recyclability, integration of recycled materials, re-usability, repairability, durability, etc. The new requirement for prevention and ecodesign plans, which complements other regulations, enables us to summarise and structure our activities, focusing in particular on this material efficiency.

 In the course of supporting producers in the development of these plans, ecosystem has been confronted with numerous questions about this new obligation, particularly from small businesses with no resources dedicated to these subjects, and specifically for those with no expertise in product manufacturing.
 Implementing and identifying levers throughout the supply chain may have been a difficult task, given its scale and relatively tight time line.
-In particular, some importers and introducers who put very few lamps on the market and work with huge multinational structures, wonder about their power of influence and therefore the applicability of this obligation to their situation.
 At the same time, ecosystem has sensed concern on the part of producers about the vagueness associated with certain points of these regulations (performance obligation/best efforts obligation, checks, data confidentiality, etc.).
 More clarity is needed on the future of these prevention and ecodesign plans.